Inverness’ investment philosophy is grounded in the following

 Value Investors

-to valuation.
-Inverness enters investments with strong price
+with regards to valuation.
+Inverness enters investments

-discipline and structural protections.
+with strong price discipline and structural protections.